-Developing inkjet Writing Systems and Color pipeline for all products in the Barcelona labs, and mapping out the future technologies.
+Developing ink-jet Writing Systems and Color pipeline for all products in the Barcelona labs, and mapping out the future technologies.

 Most of my time was spent working with the engineers, helping them in their day-to-day work, and removing obstacles.
 I also had to make sure that we covered the needs of all the new products being developed in the lab, and balance our efforts adequately.

+Leading the Writing Systems Technology Group.
 The group’s responsibilities included developing the image processing algorithms required by increasingly sophisticated printers, and building the infrastructure that enables engineers to deploy them in our products.
 I implemented part of the embedded software that controls the printing process of HP’s new generation of large format printers.

 During this time I started, architected and led a multi-site effort to create a common set of development tools for designing printer’s writing systems across divisions.
 Two key aspects are:

 This software is probably my main contribution to HP’s business.
 It is used by many engineers across US, Asia and EU divisions, and it powers millions of printers.
 In 2012 I led a full re-architecture —after 10 years it suffered a bad case of bit-rot, and by then Python was stable enough to replace Perl.